The density conjecture for principal congruence subgroups: Abstract

 \section{Abstract}

-We prove Sarnak's density conjecture for the principal congruence subgroup of ${\rm SL}_n( \Bbb{Z})$ of squarefree level and discuss various arithmetic applications.
+We prove the spherical density conjecture of Sarnak for the principal subgroup of ${\rm SL}_n( \Bbb{Z})$ of squarefree level and discuss various arithmetic applications.
 The ingredients include new bounds for local Whittaker functions and Kloosterman sums.

 \subjclass[2010]{Primary: 11F72, 11L05} \keywords{Exceptional eigenvalues, density hypothesis, Kloosterman sums, Whittaker functions, local representations, Kuznetsov formula}